MosabWadea/nodela/README.md

 ####New Bed Design

 The original nodela developed by [AndySingler](https://github.com/andySigler) has a different bed design.

-in this version I made a different design for the bed.
+In this version I made a different design for the bed.
 Please check out my repo to get the design files and to see all the steps [github.com/MosabWadea/ModelaBed](https://github.com/MosabWadea/ModelaBed)